Pranshul-cloud/Busines-Performance-Analytics/README.md

 ---

-# 📈 E-commerce Sales & Profit Performance Dashboard

 ## 📌 Project Overview
-A comprehensive Power BI analysis designed to track and evaluate global **E-commerce sales and profit performance**.
+A comprehensive Power BI analysis designed to track and evaluate global **sales and profit performance**.
 The dashboard provides granular insights across geographical markets, product categories, and payment methods to inform strategic planning and growth initiatives.

 ## 🎯 Key Objectives
 - Establish and track core sales, profit, and quantity KPIs.